LouisDesdoigts/dLux/docs/API/wavefronts.md

 `psf` Calculates the Point Spread Function (PSF), i.e. the squared modulus of the complex wavefront.

-`coordinates` Returns the physical positions of the wavefront pixels in meters.
+`coordinates` Returns the physical positions of the wavefront pixels in metres.

 `wavenumber` Returns the wavenumber of the wavefront ($2\pi/\lambda$).